TriPed-Robot/trip_kinematics/paper.md

 These hybrid chains have excellent stiffness, payload to weight ratio, and a decent workspace \cite{survey}.
 The price to be paid for these improvements is modeling complexity.
 Finding an explicit solution for the inverse or forward kinematics is often not possible and has to be solved as a constrained optimization problem.
-Most of the established robotics modeling software’s are out of the box not possible to perform these calculations. #TODO citation needed
+Most of the established robotics modeling software’s are out of the box not possible to perform these calculations. #TODO citation needed (thesis on modular and analytic methods for solving kinematics and dynamics of series parallel hybrid robots (kumar) )

 TriP is a python package designed to close this gap using a modular modeling framework akin to the one proposed by #TODO cite appropriate paper.
 It allows the modeling of arbitrary kinematic topologies and is capable of calculating their forward and inverse kinematics.